⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 - Do not miss the secret Red Sand Beach; one of the few of its kind in the world!

-Beyond typical manners, here are a few Hawaiian customs to note:
+Beyond typical manners, here are a few Hawaiian customs to know:

 - Tipping: Locals survive on tourism!
 In the US, 18-20% has become standard, 15% minimum.